 - Placement of Implant: This is the most invasive part of the implant procedure.
 The oral surgeon will open the gum to expose the bone, where a hole will be made to accommodate the implant.
 If you’re replacing an existing unhealthy tooth, it will be removed, and the implant placed in the same position.
 The metal implant is placed deep in the bone to act as the tooth root, and your gum is sutured back together.

 - Healing and Bone Growth Period: Next, you’ll have to go through a healing period for a couple of months.
 During this period, we’re waiting for the bone to grow around the implant, which will provide a solid base for the new tooth.

 - Placement of Abutment: After the bone has fully grown around the implant, your dentist will place the abutment on top of the metal post.
 The abutment is the part of the implant that will attach the post to the artificial tooth.

 - Placement of Artificial Tooth: Once the abutment is placed, it’s time to complete the process with an artificial tooth.
 The new tooth is created to perfectly fit in the open space in your gum and will match the color of your natural teeth.
 It is placed on top of the abutment and secured with a screw or dental cement.

 Weighing the Cost of Dental Implants

-Many patients are curious about how much dental implants cost.
+Many patients are curious about how many dental implants cost.
 The answer is, the average cost of dental implants will vary from patient to patient depending on the situation.
 At Millersville Family Dentistry, we do our best to keep this procedure affordable for patients.
 In some cases, insurance may cover a portion of the procedure to help keep the cost to a minimum.
 We invite you to visit our office for a consultation to learn more about the procedure and the cost associated with it.